chipsalliance/Surelog/README.md

  * Three examples executable source file [`src/hellosureworld.cpp`](src/hellosureworld.cpp), [`src/hellouhdm.cpp`](src/hellouhdm.cpp),  [`src/hellodesign.cpp`](src/hellodesign.cpp) illustrate how to navigate the Surelog internal data structure or the UHDM "VPI Standard Object Model" of the design using the libsurelog.a library.

 ### Python API

+ * The most powerful Python API is the UHDM Python wrapper.
+It can be used independently of Surelog python's API and build options.
+See [UHDM Python API](https://github.com/chipsalliance/UHDM#python-api)
  * By default Surelog does not build the Python API, See  [`src/README`](src/README.md)
  * The Python API is operating on the Preprocessor and Parser ASTs.
 It is not supporting elaboration.
 Post-elaborated API seekers need to the use UHDM C/C++ API.
  * The file [`slformatmsg.py`](src/API/slformatmsg.py) illustrates how messages can be reformated.